Birational invariance in logarithmic Gromov-Witten theory: Construction of and

-A \emph{logarithmic modification} is a proper, representable, birational, logarithmically \'etale morphism of logarithmic schemes.
 The main purpose of this section is to prove Corollary~\ref{cor:log-mod-str}, which says that all logarithmic modifications are deduced by base change from modifications of Artin fans.
 The proof is by reduction, via logarithmic base change, to the case of a logarithmic modification of a logarithmic scheme whose logarithmic structure is the one associated to a smooth Cartier divisor.
 As all logarithmic modifications of such logarithmic schemes are isomorphisms, the result is trivial in this case.

 We frequently make use in this section of logarithmic changes of base.
 Consistent with our assumption that all logarithmic structures are integral and saturated, these fiber products will all be taken in the category of integral, saturated logarithmic schemes.
 In order to emphasize this, we refer to ``fine and saturated logarithmic base change'' in the sequel.
-Notably, the underlying scheme of a fine and saturated fiber product of logarithmic schemes need not coincide with the fiber product of the underlying schemes in the diagram, unless at least one of the morphisms in the diagram is strict.
+Notably, the underlying scheme of a fine and saturated fiber product of logarithmic schemes need not coincide with the fiber product of the underlying schemes in the diagram, unless at least one of the morphisms in the diagram is strict (or, more generally, saturated).

 \begin{proposition} Let $p : Y \rightarrow X$ be a proper morphism of logarithmic schemes and $X' \rightarrow X$ an arbitrary morphism of logarithmic schemes.
-Then the map $p' : Y' \rightarrow X'$ deduced from $p$ by fine and saturated logarithmic base change is also proper. \end{proposition} \begin{proof} Consider the lifting problem $a$ in the diagram
+Then the map $p' : Y' \rightarrow X'$ deduced from $p$ by fine and saturated logarithmic base change is also proper. \end{proposition}

-where $\overline{S}$ is the spectrum of a valuation ring and $S$ is its fraction field.
-We equip $S$ with the logarithmic structure pulled back from $Y'$ and $\overline{S}$ with the logarithmic structure $M_{\oS} = \cO_{\oS} \fpr_{\cO_S} M_S$.
-Observe that $M_{\oS} \subset M_S$ so $M_{\oS}$ is integral.
-To see that it is saturated, note that $\cO_{\oS}$ is saturated in $\cO_S$ because $\cO_{\oS}$ is integrally closed.
-Therefore $M_{\oS}$ may be regarded as the pre-image under the map $M_S \rightarrow \cO_S$ of the saturated monoid $\cO_{\oS}$ in the saturated monoid $M_S$.
-There is no guarantee that $\oM_{\oS}$ will be finitely generated, so $M_{\oS}$ may not be coherent. \footnote{The reader who is willing to admit a noetherian hypothesis on $X'$ may assume that $\oS$ is the spectrum of a discrete valuation ring, and therefore that $M_{\oS}$ is fine and saturated.
-This eliminates the need to appeal to Appendix~\ref{sec:log-lim} in what follows.}

-To solve the lifting problem $a$, it is equivalent to solve the corresponding logarithmic lifting problem in which the logarithmic structures on $S$ and $\oS$ are defined as above.
-This is, in turn, equivalent to solving the logarithmic lifting problem $b$, by the universal property of fiber product (using Corollary~\ref{cor:fs-lim}).

-By the assumed properness of $p$, problem~$b$ has a solution on the level of schemes.
-All that remains is to show that there is a unique extension of this lift to a morphism of \emph{logarithmic schemes}.
-For this, we must produce a completion of the diagram